 Responsible investing by the Cinven funds has long been an area of focus and is set out in Cinven’s Sustainability Policy which is available on Cinven’s website.
 Cinven is an active owner of businesses and seeks to manage sustainability risks and opportunities, both at the Cinven corporate level and throughout the funds’ portfolios.

 Cinven is committed to the integration of sustainability into its investment process, including how material modern slavery risks are assessed and managed during due diligence, portfolio management and exit, as relevant.
-Prior to any investment by the Cinven funds, we carry out sustainability due diligence which covers material modern slavery risk.
-Once the acquisition has completed, we undertake a sustainability baseline assessment as part of our Sustainability Value Creation Plan.
-The sustainability baseline assessment includes a review of topics material to the portfolio company such as whistleblowing policies and processes, labour conditions and supply chain (including human rights and modern slavery) management.
+Prior to any investment by the Cinven funds, we carry out sustainability due diligence, which covers material modern slavery risk.
+Once the acquisition has completed, we engage with the management teams of the Cinven funds’ portfolio companies to support them to identify, and understand the implications of, sustainability-related risks, including any action needed to address gaps in processes or controls, or opportunities to improve governance.
+Management teams of the portfolio companies are expected to integrate results and recommendations of the discussions and relevant assessments into strategy and business planning.
+The findings also inform the sustainability initiatives within the Value Creation Plan.

-For portfolio companies, in which the Cinven funds have invested, which Cinven considers to be ‘higher risk’ with respect to modern slavery and human trafficking, these risks are assessed and managed through the Value Creation Plan.
+For portfolio companies which Cinven considers to be ‘higher risk’ with respect to modern slavery and human trafficking, these risks are assessed and managed through initiatives within the Value Creation Plan.
 In line with the spirit of the UN Guiding Principles on Business and Human Rights (UNGPs), we are committed to using our influence and ability to effect change within Cinven’s portfolio if modern slavery issues or risks are identified.
-In 2024, Cinven continued to work with two portfolio companies deemed ‘higher risk’ from a supply chain and modern slavery perspective, for example supporting them to take steps to: further strengthen relevant policies; develop targets for enhanced monitoring of suppliers; continue to increase the scope of suppliers monitored through digital tools; and develop working groups to support oversight and implementation of supply chain initiatives.
-This work is owned by the management teams of the respective portfolio companies, with Board oversight and support from Cinven as required.
-In 2024, Cinven also undertook due diligence on potential modern slavery issues in a further two new investments – for one, looking at the risk of potential exposure to human rights issues in the agricultural value chain; and for the second, the risk of human rights issues relating to use of foreign contract workers.
+In 2025, Cinven continued to engage with portfolio companies that could be deemed ‘higher risk’, including providing suggestions on strengthening relevant internal policies.

 Sustainability Procedures